sugrzcore/university_chatbot_project/README.md

 Sahand Haeri, Shirin Abdolahzadeh, Maedeh Anbarestani, Ghazal Farhadi & Aryanaz Minuy For Dr. Maryam Hajiesmaeili --- Group Number 15 @IAUCTB**
 # University Chatbot Project

-This is our university group project: a simple chatbot that answers questions about the university.
+This is our university group project: a simple chatbot that answers questions about the university and anything else you need!
 We built it using Node.js on the backend and the OpenAI API to generate answers.
 The frontend is clean, academic-style HTML with a chat interface, and it allows switching between different GPT models (GPT-4O-Mini, GPT-4.1-Mini, and GPT-3.5-Turbo).
 It’s designed to be easy to run and test, perfect for a small project or demo.

 ## What you need